UtrechtUniversity/researchcloud-items/docs/roles/desktop_file.md

 ### Required files
 While not variables, the below files are assumed to exist in your playbook or roles `/files` or `/templates` folder.
 See the file structure example above.
 * `app_name.desktop` file: The desktop file/template to use.
 Strict name convention based on the `app_name` required variable.
 * `app_name-size-x-size.png` files: One file for each of your sizes of your icon.
-At least every `size` in the required variable `sizes` must have one representitive file.
-Strict name convention based on the `app_name` and `sizes` required variables.
+At least every `size` in the required variable `desktopfile_sizes` must have one representitive file.
+Strict name convention based on the `desktopfile_app_name` and `desktopfile_sizes` required variables.

 ### Optional variables
 * `desktopfile_menu`: Boolean.
 Defines whether or not to install an entry in the Application menu.
 Default: true.